 Age is as of 1st June in the season for which you have purchased.

 7yrs and under ski or ride for free at Coronet Peak, The Remarkables and Mt Hutt.

 Senior: 65–74yrs of age.
 Photo ID will be required.

-Pass Protection costs $40 and can be added to your 3 Peak Pass purchase.
-Pass protection is your injury/medical cover and provides for full or partial refund of the season pass where an injury, medical condition or travel ban imposed by regulatory bodies, precludes or significantly limits ability to use the pass throughout the entire season.
+Pass protection is your injury/medical cover and provides for a full or partial refund of the season pass where an injury, medical condition, or travel ban imposed by regulatory bodies, precludes season pass use throughout the entire season.

 There will be no refunds after the final operating day for the winter season for which that pass was purchased for, irrespective of pass use.
 Refunds extend to the value of the pass type purchased only and do not cover any ancillary or other associated costs.
 The Pass Protection add-on is regarded as an ancillary cost.
 Refunds will be made to the credit card used to purchase the pass and the pass will be cancelled.